 - Rolling over in an unusual way

 Nursemaid's elbow is a dislocation of a bone in the elbow called the radius.
-Dislocation means the bone slips out of its normal position at the elbow joint.
+Dislocation means the bone slips out of its normal position.

 The injury is also called radial head dislocation.

 Nursemaid's elbow is a common condition in young children.
 It generally affects children under age 5.
 The injury occurs when a child is pulled up too hard by their hand or wrist.
 It is often seen after someone lifts a child up by one arm (for example, when trying to lift the child over a curb or high step).

 Once the elbow dislocates, it is likely to do so again, especially in the 3 or 4 weeks after the injury.

 Nursemaid's elbow does not usually occur after age 5.
 By this time, a child's joints and the structures around it are stronger, and the child is less likely to be in a situation where this injury might occur.
 In some cases, the injury can happen in older children or adults, but it usually occurs with a fracture of the forearm.